-Despondent patient Y is prescribed 9mg of Drug X twice-daily for 5/7.
-In addition, this same patient is prescribed 7mg once-daily of the same drug for the next subsequent 2/7.
+A patient is prescribed 9mg of Drug X twice-daily for 5/7.
+In addition, the same patient is prescribed 7mg once-daily (of the same drug) for the next 2/7.
 However, Drug X is only available in 2mg and 5mg tablets.
-Bearing this in mind, how many tablets of each strength should be prescribed to the patient?
+With this condition in mind, how many tablets of each strength should be prescribed to the patient?

 14mg required for the next two days (2/7)